-The work of British artist Craigie Horsfield is informed by a debate about the individual and the community, and arts relationship to the world in which we live.
-His non-narrative photographs of individual people and objects in space use the language of the commonplace to investigate the relation of the past to the present.
+The work of British artist Craigie Horsfield is informed by a debate about the individual and the community, and the relationship of art to the world in which we live.
+His non-narrative photographs of individuals and objects in space use the language of the commonplace to investigate the relation of the past to the present.
 Horsfield was shortlisted for the Turner Prize in 1996.
-More recently, Horsfield has been producing photo tapestries.
-Those were the subject of a large solo exhibition at M HKA, Antwerp, in 2010.
+His photo tapestries were the subject of a large solo exhibition at M HKA, Antwerp, in 2010.

 By clicking “Accept Cookies”, you agree to the storing of cookies on your device to enhance site functionality and analyse site usage.

 The technical storage or access is strictly necessary for the legitimate purpose of enabling the use of a specific service explicitly requested by the subscriber or user, or for the sole purpose of carrying out the transmission of a communication over an electronic communications network.

 The technical storage or access is necessary for the legitimate purpose of storing preferences that are not requested by the subscriber or user.

 The technical storage or access that is used exclusively for statistical purposes.The technical storage or access that is used exclusively for anonymous statistical purposes.
 Without a subpoena, voluntary compliance on the part of your Internet Service Provider, or additional records from a third party, information stored or retrieved for this purpose alone cannot usually be used to identify you.

 The technical storage or access is required to create user profiles to send advertising, or to track the user on a website or across several websites for similar marketing purposes.